Treatment of Postpartum Depression

 The lack of emotional bond to the child leads to attachment disorders and behavioral problems in the children and later in the mature individuals.

-There are three forms of postpartum mood swings depending on the severity of the symptoms: “Baby blues”, postpartum depression and the most severe condition, which is postpartum psychosis.
+There are three forms of postpartum mood swings depending on the severity of the symptoms: “baby blues,” postpartum depression, and the most severe condition, which is postpartum psychosis.

 Recognizing Early Signs of Postpartum Depression

-Important indications of postpartum depression, are symptoms of depression developing gradually and closely related to childbirth.
+Important indications of postpartum depression are symptoms of depression developing gradually and closely related to childbirth.

 Baby Blues.
-Temporary Mood Swings after Child Birth
+Temporary Mood Swings after Childbirth

-A few days after child birth, around the time of lactation, the majority of all mothers experience postpartum mood changes called “baby blues”.
+A few days after childbirth, around the time of lactation, the majority of all mothers experience postpartum mood changes called “baby blues.”
 The condition appears as mild emotional fluctuations, accompanied by sadness, feelings of inadequacy, frequent crying, sleep problems, and exhaustion.

-These very common, so called “crying days,” are usually short-lived.
+These very common, so-called “crying days” are usually short-lived.
 They are triggered by hormonal changes, especially a drop in estrogen and progesterone immediately after birth.
 Estrogen, in particular, has a mood-enhancing and stabilizing effect in the brain.
 Added to this are the many changes in daily life and the couple’s relationship that a baby brings, as well as sleep deprivation.

 What Is Postpartum Psychosis?

 Postpartum psychosis is the most severe form of postpartum depression.
-It occurs very rarely, affecting approximately 0.1 to 0.3 percent – that is, one to three out of a thousand mothers.
+It occurs very rarely, affecting approximately 0.1 to 0.3 percent—that is, one to three out of a thousand mothers.
 It involves a severe depression in which, in addition to symptoms of postpartum depression, features of psychosis emerge.
 The postpartum psychosis shows similar symptoms as the severe episode of Major Depressive Disorder (MDD) with psychotic features.

 The initial signs of postpartum psychosis typically manifest within the first six weeks after childbirth.
-Alongside the typical characteristics of postpartum depression, such as low mood, low self-esteem, sleeplessness, social withdrawal, anxiety, and irritability, there are also symptoms of psychosis such as delusions and hallucinations, and often disorganized thinking.
+Alongside the typical characteristics of postpartum depression, such as low mood, low self-esteem, sleeplessness, social withdrawal, anxiety, and irritability, there are also symptoms of psychosis, such as delusions and hallucinations, and often disorganized thinking.

 Sometimes mothers with postpartum psychosis can develop overprotective behaviour and irrational thoughts that something bad can happen to the baby.
-In other cases, the mothers can develop thoughts of death or suicide related to herself and even to the baby.
+In other cases, the mother can develop thoughts of death or suicide related to herself and even to the baby.

 Diagnosing Postpartum Depression at CHMC in Dubai

 The main symptoms of postpartum depression are profound lack of energy, loss of interest, emotional emptiness, and frequent crying.
-Other commonly symptoms include difficulties with concentration, appetite and sleep disturbances, as well as headaches, dizziness, heart palpitations, and other psychosomatic complaints.
+Other common symptoms include difficulties with concentration, appetite, and sleep disturbances, as well as headaches, dizziness, heart palpitations, and other psychosomatic complaints.
 Additionally, there may be feelings of anxiety, irritability, panic attacks, and Obsessive Compulsive Disorder (OCD) with intrusive thoughts such as compulsive destructive images about harming the child.

-Diagnostic Criteria for Postpartum Depression Used at CHMC in Dubai
+Diagnostic Criteria for Postpartum Depression

-The symptoms required by DSM 5 for the diagnosis of peripartum depression are the same as those required for the diagnosis of non-childbirth related Major Depressive Disorder (MDD).
-The diagnosis of postpartum depression DSM 5 requires at least five of the following 9 symptoms:
+The symptoms required by DSM 5 for the diagnosis of peripartum depression are the same as those required for the diagnosis of non-childbirth-related Major Depressive Disorder (MDD).
+The diagnosis of postpartum depression (DSM-5) requires at least five of the following 9 symptoms:

 Causes of Postpartum Depression

 The exact causes of postpartum depression are still not fully understood.
-However, it is clear that there is not a single cause responsible for the condition, but rather a combination of different factors.
+However, it is clear that there is not a single cause responsible for the condition but rather a combination of different factors.
 These factors include:

 Hormonal changes

 One important factor in the development of postpartum depression is the significant hormonal changes that occur after childbirth.
-The concentration of female sex hormones progesterone and estrogen, in particular, drops sharply.
+The concentration of female sex hormones, progesterone and estrogen, in particular, drops sharply.
 Since estrogen plays a stabilizing and mood-enhancing role in the brain, the sudden hormone drop often manifests as a mood slump.
 Most women are familiar with such mood swings, albeit in a milder form, from hormonal changes within the menstrual cycle.
 Women who are particularly sensitive to hormonal changes, such as those suffering from premenstrual dysphoric disorder or experiencing mood swings in response to hormonal contraceptives, have an increased risk of developing postpartum depression.

 Sleep deprivation